 Now that you know you need to target your beard at its follicles, here are five tricks for becoming THAT guy, the one that all the other guys envy for having a full, lush beard:

-Seems simple, yet it’s not always easy to do.
-A healthy diet includes meat (or other proteins like fish, beans and nuts), vegetables, fruit, dairy and grains/rice.
+It seems simple, yet it’s not always easy to do.
+A healthy diet includes meat (or other proteins like fish, beans and nuts), vegetables, fruit, dairy, and grains.
 The number of daily servings you need depends on your age and level of activity.
 (See the USDA daily dietary recommendations for specifics.)